mgkeen/magicWeaponShop/README.md

 - Second hand swords with dragon blood on them lose 0 magic each day
 - Second hand swords with dragon blood can have anywhere between 25-50 magic
 - Second hand swords with dragon blood can be sold for 3x their magic level

+### Task 4
+Some adventurers lack the finesse a sword requires.
+These adventurers prefer flailing around with a flail.
+Flails have quite different properties to swords.

+- Fresh flails have 0 magic
+- Each day a flail gains 1 magic
+- Flails cost 25 + their magic level
+- There is no discount for second hand flails
+- Flails with dragon blood gain 2 magic per day